Xiaofei-it/ToyRoom/doc/THEORY.md

 When a business object is changed, you "invoke" the corresponding Domino and pass the business object to it.
 Then it performs the actions in the action sequence one after the other.

+## Comparison with RxJava

+In the development of the Shelly library, I discovered the RxJava library.
+Then I researched and learned from its philosophy and its implementation.
+Thus the style of the Shelly library bears a rather resemblance to the one RxJava, but their philosophies, implementations and usages are quite different, which is described from the following aspects:

+1. Implementations.
+The `Domino` of the Shelly library bears a rather resemblance to the one of the `Observable` of RxJava.
+However, since the usages of the Shelly library and RxJava are different, there exists quite a lot of differences between them, especially in that the `Domino` takes two generic type arguments and has a `Tile` function as one of its fields, which returns a `Player` after being called.
+After all, it is these differences that make the Shelly library work.

+2. Actions performed.
+The `Domino` of the Shelly library has many methods similar to the ones of the `Observable` of RxJava.
+Such methods are used for data flow control and thread scheduling.
+However, the `Domino` has many `perform` methods used for performing various actions at a time, which is a feature RxJava does not support.
+Specifically, the `perform` methods of the `Domino` is similar to the `subscribe` methods of the `Observable`.
+You can append multiple `perform` methods to the method chain in the Shelly library in order to cause the `Domino` to perform multiple actions at a time after being invoked, but you can append only one `subscribe` method to the method chain in RxJava and thus can perform only one action.

+3. An EventBus-like feature.
+The Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.

+4. Occasions for triggering.
+The occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
+In the Shelly library, the `Domino` will not perform any actions when it is committed.
+And only when it is invoked will it perform actions.
+Thus you have to create the `Domino` at the beginning and once the `Domino` is created, it can be invoked at any time and can also be invoked for many times.
+In RxJava, however, everything will immediately take effect once the `Observable.subscribe()` method is invoked.
+Moreover, each time you want to perform a particular operation, you have to create an `Observable` and cause it to subscribe a `Subscriber`.

 ## Definitions

 This section gives the definitions of the technical terms with respect to the Shelly library.